Weekend getaways don't have to cost an arm and a leg — at these free camping sites, all you need is enough money for snacks, wine and petrol.

 MEREDITH PARK, LAKE COLAC

 If you're desperate to immerse yourself in trees, but don't have much travel time to spare, make a beeline to Kurth Kiln, one of the closest bush campgrounds to Melbourne and a dog-friendly one at that.

 This rather spectacular spot puts you in the middle of a volcanic crater.
 You'll find Mount Franklin — known as Lalgambook by the Djadja Wurrung people — located 11 kilometres north of Daylesford and about 90 minutes northwest of Melbourne.

 Make a proper escape from the city with a visit to Gunbower National Park, on the banks of the Murray River.
 This precious strip of forest dotted with billabongs and wetlands is actually an island, made up of 26,400 hectares of flood plain.

 GUNBOWER NATIONAL PARK, MURRAY RIVER

-Another spot that makes for a handy base is Butts Reserve, on the outskirts of Maldon, a gold rush town about two hours northwest of Melbourne.
-From here, you can wander among Maldon's beautifully-preserved 19th century architecture, grab some fresh produce from the farm gate at Maldon Cherry Farm and delight your gourmet side exploring the Taste of Gold Food & Wine Trail.
+Another spot that makes for a handy base is Butts Reserve, on the outskirts of Maldon.
+From here, you can wander among Maldon's beautifully-preserved 19th century architecture and grab some fresh produce from Maldon Cherry Farm.

 TOOLANGI RECREATION RESERVE, YARRA VALLEY